Welcome to today's edition of the Rush 24-7 podcast.

 They can't allow this, folks.

-When Gordon Brown praises America as a great leader in defending the rights of free people against terrorism, and now this.
+This, I'm telling you, Nancy Pelosi's face cracked twice today when Gordon Brown praises America as a great leader in defending the rights of free people against terrorism.

 Here's the most important thing Americans need to understand.

-We are finally getting somewhere in Iraq, at least in military terms, as two analysts who have harshly criticized the administration's miserable handling of Iraq.
+We are finally getting somewhere in Iraq, at least in military terms.

-After the furnace-like heat, the first thing you notice when you land in Baghdad is the morale of our troops in previous trips.
+After the furnace-like heat, the first thing you notice when you land in Baghdad is the morale of our troops.

-Many sense they had the wrong strategery, were using the wrong tactics, risking their lives in pursuit of an approach that would not work.
+Many sensed they had the wrong strategy, were using the wrong tactics, were risking their lives in pursuit of an approach that would not work.

 And they were no doubt demoralized by the debate going on back here.